 Overview and Specifications of the Zebra TC75

 It is important to point out that as of February 2020, the Zebra TC75 has been discontinued.
-Though Zebra continues to offer service and support through May of 2025, it’s not to early to begin looking for a replacement model.
+Though Zebra continues to offer service and support through May of 2025, it’s not too early to begin looking for a replacement model.
 So in addition to reviewing the TC75, we’ll also compare it against the newly released Sonim RS60 to determine if it’s a suitable replacement and can give you the same features at a more affordable price point.

-The Zebra TC75 uses a an older operating system, Android 5.1 Lollipop, which was released seven years ago.
+The Zebra TC75 uses an older operating system, Android 5.1 Lollipop, which was released seven years ago.
 Consequently, you can’t expect the device to function as fast as those using more updated versions of Android.

 That said, there are some decent features that can provide a solid performance.
 For instance, the Mobility Extensions minimize support time and gives you better control of Wi-Fi performance, security, and application access.